 For aerial footage, we use licensed drone pilots who assess airspace, weather and permit requirements before every flight.
 Drone footage is useful for showing site context, scale and stage changes across the build. - Clear process and communication

-From planning to delivery, we keep approvals clear and feedback structured so projects do not drift.
+From planning to delivery, we keep approvals clear and feedback structured to keep projects on track.
 You will know what we are filming, why we are filming it, and what the edit will include before we turn up on site. - 20+ years of construction videography in Melbourne

-We have produced construction and industrial videos for Australian brands and contractors who need reliability, technical skill and consistent delivery.
-Clients use us when the project matters and the video needs to be right.
+We have produced construction and industrial videos for Australian brands and contractors who value reliability, technical skill and consistent delivery.
+These projects often involve active sites, multiple stakeholders and strict timelines, so the work needs to be planned carefully and carried out professionally.

 Safety is built into our production process.
 We operate as visitors within your site’s safety system and follow the same procedures as everyone on site.
 The goal is to capture what you need while fitting into the site’s workflow.